CRG5175 - Financial redress: Loss of earnings and "own time"

 • A self-employed customer had to hire someone to run the business for a day so the customer could attend to the unnecessary work caused by our mistake.
 The cost of hiring the help could be reimbursed.

-In some cases where evidence of loss of earnings is not available, but it is clear our mistake has had a significant adverse impact on the customer, it may be appropriate to make a suitable worry and distress payment - see CRG6100.
+In some cases where evidence of loss of earnings or income is not available, but it is clear our mistake has had a significant adverse impact on the customer, it may be appropriate to make a suitable worry and distress payment - see CRG6100.